Licensed Clinician: General Outpatient and Mindfulness-Based Substance Abuse Treatment Program

-- Across the two referenced above programs, provide approximately 20-25 hours per week of direct therapy services via telehealth, in the office (when safe to do so), and/or in the patients’ home (e.g., in the backyard) in accordance with company policies.
-(Note: Home visits happen on a case-by-case basis and make up only a fraction of weekly clinical hours, if that.)
+- Provide approximately 25-32* hours per week (see tiers below) of direct therapy services via telehealth or in the office (if providing in-person services), and/or in the patients’ home (e.g., in the backyard) in accordance with company policies.
+(Note*: We offer two tiers of clinical hours per week commensurate with two competitive salary tiers, see below)

 - Maintain all clinical documentation using our HIPAA compliant electronic health record (see below).

 - Attend and participate in a 2-hour clinical and administrative meeting.

 - Attend bi-weekly or monthly individual administrative/clinical meetings with the clinical director.